ermongroup/cs228-notes/representation/directed/index.md

 - Study how our graphical representation describes properties of the probability distribution; this will enable to us to accurately understand our modeling assumptions and will later help designing efficient inference algorithms.

 We will later see that there are two general approaches to representing probabilities.
 The first approach, which we will see here, describes probabilities using directed graphs, also referred to as *Bayesian networks*.
-The second approach, covered in the next chapter, will involve directed graphs, which are also called *Markov random fields*.
+The second approach, covered in the next chapter, will involve undirected graphs, which are also called *Markov random fields*.

 ## Probabilistic modeling with Bayesian networks